 Hunting and Fishing Permits: A Fort Riley Hunting Permit is required for hunting on post in addition to all appropriate state and federal tags, stamps and permits.
-A Kansas Fishing License is required to fish anywhere on post and a Kansas Trout Stamp is required if you are actively fishing for Trout in Moon Lake or Cameron Springs between 15 October and 15 April, unless exempt.
+A Kansas Fishing License is required to fish anywhere on post and a Kansas Trout Stamp is required if you are actively fishing for Trout in Moon Lake or Cameron Springs during the state of Kansas Trout Season, unless exempt.

-Hunter Educational Requirements: Anyone hunting on Fort Riley must comply with Kansas regulations regarding hunter education.
+Hunter Education Requirements: Anyone hunting on Fort Riley must comply with Kansas regulations regarding hunter education.